qubyte/battleship/README.md

    known.
  - With more time I'd be tempted to have fun with the file parsing.
 I had some [fun with a similar task][aoc] in the last Advent of Code using Rust.
+ - The radar application has the most comprehensive code comments and tests.

 ## Quick start